Where Transformations Are Won or Lost

 partner‑driven decision drift

-Once a vendor shapes your requirements, the flight plan is no longer yours.
+Once a vendor shapes requirements, leadership intent is no longer the controlling force.

 The Sponsor‑Grade Alternative: Strategy → Selection → Implementation